 The KUVA held by the Kuva Coin Trust is for collateralization of both network and external service providers.
 The entire premine distribution will gradually be provisioned to the public as kNET grows, with a focus on collateralizing service providers and expanding kNET.
-The KUVA held in trust will be distributed over the course of the next 5-10 years to promote and support expansion of the network, and the remainder mined continually in the Burnmine cycle.
-There is a maximum total supply cap, in that there will never be more than 1.2 Billion KUVA at unspent transaction outputs (UXTO's) in total circulation.
+The KUVA held in trust will be distributed over the course of 10 years to promote and support expansion of the network, and the remainder mined continually in the Burnmine cycle and distributed endlessly to network infrastructure participants and LSP's while maintaining the cap of 1.2 Billion KUVA.

-Figure 16 Post Pre-Sale KUVA Util distribution and minable allocation at Apex network inception
+Figure 16 Post Pre-Sale KUVA Coin distribution and minable allocation at Apex network inception, with roadmap illustrating capital source transitioning from Early (seed) through to SGP DAO Funding